 - Repeat the process as required.
 For extremely damaged hair, use rice water every day!

 Of course, you can always just purchase a rice water rinse if you aren’t in the habit of making rice all the time!

 While we are at it, let’s take a look at can some healthy lifestyle changes that can boost hair health and bring back that healthy shine!

-- Drink plenty of water to ensure your body stays hydrated inside out!
+- Drink plenty of water to ensure your body stays hydrated inside and out!

 - Making some healthy dietary changes may help.
-Try eating foods that are rich in omega-3 fatty acids, antioxidants, protein, iron, and Vitamin B group.
+Try eating foods that are rich in omega-3 fatty acids, antioxidants, protein, iron, and Vitamin B.

 - Give heat styling a rest.
 Your hair will thank you for it!